 Deferred tax expense is recognized in respect of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for taxation purposes.
 Deferred tax expense is not recognized for the following temporary differences: the initial recognition of assets or liabilities in a transaction that is not a business combination and that affects neither accounting nor taxable profit or loss and differences relating to investments in subsidiaries and jointly controlled entities to the extent that it is probable that they will not reverse in the foreseeable future.
-In addition, deferred tax is not recognized for temporary taxable differences arising from the initial recognition of goodwill.
-Deferred tax expense is measured at the tax rates expected to be applied to temporary differences when they are realized or settled, based on the laws enacted or substantively enacted by the reporting date.
+In addition, deferred tax expense is measured at the tax rates expected to be applied to temporary differences when they are realized or settled, based on the laws enacted or substantively enacted by the reporting date.
 Deferred tax assets and liabilities are offset if there is a legally enforceable right to offset current tax liabilities and assets.
 They relate to income taxes levied by the same tax authority on the same taxable entity or different tax entities.
 Still, they intend to settle current tax liabilities and assets on a net basis, or their tax assets and liabilities will be realized simultaneously.